 - Stepped towards the way of shuttle

 - Extend the racket arm, and same feet forward, slightly bending from elbow and knee.

 - While non-racket arm, and other feet used for a proper balance.

 - Take your racket under your non-racket arm by a backswing, and put your entire body weight on the front leg by swinging your racket forward to the highest point possible

 - And hit the shuttle back into the away court, above the net flatly. with a proper speed and at a good angle, based on your rival's position.

-- A tricky backhand drive can put a point into your account.
+- A tricky backhand drive in badminton can put a point into your account.